 BTW, I’m not on a Rogue kick or anything, but they have released soooo much cool stuff recently and everyone else seems to be trailing behind a little.
-So if this article seems Rogue-heavy, you now know why.
+So if this article seems a bit Rogue-heavy, you now know why.
 Enjoy!

 Nike MetCon 1 Men’s Cross Training Shoes

-The MetCon 1 is an all-purpose men’s cross-training shoe.
+The Nike MetCon 1 is an all-purpose men’s cross-training shoe.
 These shoes have a flat firm heel and a grooved forefoot design.
-MetCons are built to provide stability on heavy lifts, flexibility on sprints and climbs, and optimal comfort for distance runs and day-to-day activities.
+MetCons are built to provide stability on heavy lifts, flexibility on sprints and climbs, and optimal comfort for distance runs and daily activities.
 They provide traction on just about any surface, have a rubber padding on the midsole that reduces friction during rope climbs, and is lined in a breathable mesh.

-I don’t have a pair yet, but the word is that these are probably a better shoe than most of the Nano models, not to mention that they are certainly a better value than some of the Reeboks at only $120.
+I don’t have my pair yet, but the word is that these are probably a better shoe than most of the Nano models, not to mention that they are a better value than some of the Reeboks at only $120.
 The downside?
 Due to their instant popularity, they are a pain in the ass to find in stock anywhere.
 Between getting the colors you want and the right size, you’ll need to be both persistent and patient.